-In spring 2019 I’ll be based at the European University Institute in Florence, Italy, as a visiting fellow (postdoc).
-I’m still working as part of the Centre for Sociology of Democracy at Tampere University, and my ongoing research deals with populism, polarization and deliberation in online public spheres.
+In spring 2019 (and a few months in spring 2020) I’ll be based at the European University Institute in Florence, Italy, as a visiting fellow (postdoc).
+In Finland, I work at the Centre for Sociology of Democracy, which is now located at the University of Helsinki, and my ongoing research deals with moral argumentation and polarization in the public sphere.

 I’m now a postdoctoral researcher at the University of Tampere, based in Helsinki with the Citizens in the Making research group.
 I still mostly work on political debates online, particularly populist argumentation.
 I regularly visit Florence, Italy; particularly the European University Institute and the COSMOS Centre on Social Movements Studies.